-- assessment of the relative strength of the fill material and the underlying stratum by means of borehole standard penetration tests, cone penetration tests or scala penetrometers (for shallow soil profiles); - assessment of likely groundwater levels and the effects of fluctuating or changing groundwater; - an opinion stated by a geotechnical specialist as to the suitability of the land for development, along with recommendations on any mitigation work or foundations that are required; and - o consideration of any other geotechnical constraints or hazards which could affect the site. - within the Aokautere Structure Plan area57, aAny recommendations as to whether specific design options, engineering methods and/or foundation designs are required in certain areas to mitigate against the risk of geotechnical constraints or hazards, and to locate and design the perimeter swale required by Policy 4.10 and 4.11;58 - any recommendations as to the necessary remediation of contaminated land: - a copy of any site investigations including bore logs; and - a certificate from the engineer or other qualified person confirming that the analysis undertaken is in accordance with professional standards, appropriate to the risks identified and of sufficient quality in order to be relied upon as a comprehensive hazard assessment. - within the Aokautere Structure Plan area59 an earthworks plan identifying any restructuring of land, earthworks, or other works to create land with improved slope and soil stability necessary to enable the development of house sites, essential services, and access ways in the Aokautere Structure Plan area.
+- a certificate from the engineer or other qualified person confirming that the analysis undertaken is in accordance with professional standards, appropriate to the risks identified and of sufficient quality in order to be relied upon as a comprehensive hazard assessment. - within the Aokautere Structure Plan area83 an earthworks plan identifying any restructuring of land, earthworks, or other works to create land with improved slope and soil stability necessary to enable the development of house sites, essential services, and access ways in the Aokautere Structure Plan area.
 The earthworks plan must provide for management of archaeological discoveries including how tangata whenua involvement and cultural monitoring will be accommodated.
-The earthworks plan shall also have regard to how: - adverse effects on the gully network will be avoided; - any other adverse effects arising from the proposed restructuring works will be avoided, remedied, or mitigated; and - the proposed restructuring works avoid, remedy, or mitigate any land stability natural hazard.60 - (xxi) a report from a hydraulic engineer identifying the characteristics of the land including potential avulsion or inundation and the likely risks that those features or characteristics present for the land and its future use.
+The earthworks plan shall also have regard to how: - adverse effects on the gully network will be avoided; - any other adverse effects arising from the proposed restructuring works will be avoided, remedied, or mitigated; and - the proposed restructuring works avoid, remedy, or mitigate any land stability natural hazard.84 - (xxi) a report from a hydraulic engineer identifying the characteristics of the land including potential avulsion or inundation and the likely risks that those features or characteristics present for the land and its future use.
 This report must also contain any recommendation as to the location, design and construction of foundations that are appropriate to mitigate any characteristic or feature identified.
 A copy of any site investigations including bore logs must accompany the report.
-The report must also demonstrate how the proposed Water Sensitive Design measures will ensure hydraulic neutrality is achieved and ensure that there is no increase in stormwater effects on surrounding areas.
+The report must also demonstrate how the proposed Water Sensitive Design measures will ensure hydraulic neutrality is achieved and ensure that there is no increase in stormwater effects on surrounding areas. - (xxii) an urban design statement from a registered architect, landscape architect, or qualified urban designer to explain how the proposed subdivision design relates to the site, its surroundings, and how it creates a high amenity living environment, sense of place, and contributes positively to the local neighbourhood.
+The urban design statement shall include: - a context analysis describing how the planning anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas; - in the Aokautere Greenfield Residential Area, how the proposed subdivision design creates lots, building platforms and provides screening through landscaping to address adverse effects from visual intrusion of buildings and structures on existing residential dwellings in the Moonshine Valley; 85 - the rationale for site planning and design decisions; and - how the planning and design of the proposed subdivision relates to the relevant objectives and policies of the District Plan. - (xxiii) how the proposed road layout and design ensures connectivity to property including adjoining developments, and roads, and open spaces86 that have been developed or have the potential to be developed in the future.
+Design matters must explain how the proposal provides for network connectivity to achieve:

-- (xxii) an urban design statement from a registered architect, landscape architect, or qualified urban designer to explain how the proposed subdivision design relates to the site, its surroundings, and how it creates a high amenity living environment, sense of place, and contributes positively to the local neighbourhood.
-The urban design statement shall include: - a context analysis describing how the planning anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas; - in the Aokautere Greenfield Residential Area, how the proposed subdivision design creates lots, building platforms and provides screening through landscaping to address adverse effects from visual intrusion of buildings and structures on existing residential dwellings in the Moonshine Valley; 61 - the rationale for site planning and design decisions; and - how the planning and design of the proposed subdivision relates to the relevant objectives and policies of the District Plan. - (xxiii) how the proposed road layout and design ensures connectivity to property including adjoining developments, and roads, and open spaces62 that have been developed or have the potential to be developed in the future.
-Design matters must explain how the proposal provides for network connectivity to achieve: - increased number and choice of travel routes for all types of users; and - improved access to public transport, cycling and walking networks and access to existing roading networks.
+- increased number and choice of travel routes for all types of users; and - improved access to public transport, cycling and walking networks and access to existing roading networks.